India Pagán

-India Pagán (born 7 January 1999) is an American college basketball player for the Stony Brook Seawolves of the America East Conference.
-She is also a member of the Puerto Rican national team.
+India Lee Pagán (born 7 January 1999) is an American college basketball player for the Stony Brook Seawolves of the America East Conference.
+She is also member of the Puerto Rican national team.

 Pagán currently holds the Stony Brook program record for highest career field goal percentage at .512 (460-for-899).
 She helped Stony Brook reach the program's first NCAA tournament in 2021.

 With Puerto Rico, Pagán participated at the 2019 FIBA Women's AmeriCup and 2021 FIBA Women's AmeriCup, winning a silver medal in 2021.
 She also played for Puerto Rico during the 2020 Summer Olympics in Tokyo, Japan.

 Early life and high school

 Pagán was born in New London, Connecticut.
 Pagan began playing basketball at age 10 after her father signed her up to New London's local recreation league.
 She went to high school at Marine Science Magnet High School but was allowed to play high school basketball at New London High School because Marine Science Magnet High School did not have a basketball team.
 Pagán played for New London from 2014 to 2017.
 New London won a state championship in 2014 and 2017.
 In 2017, New London was the top-ranked team in the final Connecticut state polls and Pagán was named The Day's All-Area Girls' Basketball Player of the Year.
 New London went 66–10 in Pagán's three seasons.

 The city of New London held a parade in 2021 to commemorate Pagán's appearance in the Tokyo Olympics.